 If you’re struggling to make ends meet it can be a good idea to speak with friends and family, as well as trained professionals about your situation.

 It may feel difficult but starting the conversation with someone you trust may help relieve some of the pressures you may be feeling.
 Being open about your finances with a close confidante garners emotional support, helps to reduce temptations, and also promotes accountability, helping you stay on track.

 Your Financial Institution /Bank may have a team that’s able to provide you with assistance and also look at your options if you’re struggling to meet payments on your debts.

 If you’re a FAB Islamic customer and you’ve missed a personal finance, or credit card payment, or you're concerned about your current overdraft position, or you're worried about missing one in the future, we can help.

-Call our team of credit counsellor to get a helping hand.
+Call our team of credit counselor on 600525529 to get a helping hand.

 Lines are open: